AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-android/solving-problems/restricted-mode.md

 - Open **Settings**;
 - Choose the **General** tab;
 - Scroll down and then press **Dual App**;
-- Remove all applications from the list;
+- Remove all apps from the list;
 - Reboot your device.